millbo01/millbo01.github.io/index.md

 Understanding this dynamic allows system designers to shift focus from governance theatre toward the structural conditions that determine the real behavioural frontier within complex systems.

-There is, however, a deeper structural claim underlying these implications, one that concerns not the design of governance systems but the limits of what any governance system can achieve
+There is, however, a deeper structural claim underlying these implications, one that concerns not the design of governance systems but the limits of what any governance system can achieve.

 ---